onfido/onfido-android-sdk/README.md

 * `onfidoColorAccent`: Defines the color of the `FloatingActionButton` which allows the user to move between steps, as well as some details on the alert dialogs shown during the flow

-* `onfidoPrimaryButtonColor`: Defines the background color of the primary action buttons (e.g. proceed to the next flow step, confirm picture/video, etc), the color of the text on the secondary action buttons (e.g. retake picture/video) and the background color of some icons and markers during the flow
+* `onfidoPrimaryButtonColor`: Defines the background color of the primary action buttons (e.g. proceed to the next flow step, confirm picture/video, etc) and the color of the text on the secondary action buttons (e.g. retake picture/video)

 * `onfidoPrimaryButtonColorPressed`: Defines the background color of the primary action buttons when pressed